Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: Calibration

 {\bf Drift Correction $D(i,t)$:} To correct for temporal variations, data from the light injection system were used to track the response of each channel in the two readout systems\footnote{The light injection data were also used to determine the gain of each channel but this information was not directly used in determining $Q_{cor}$.}\@.

-{\bf Uniformity Correction $U(i)$:} Cosmic ray muons that passed right through the detector were used to correct for differences in the overall light output of each scintillator strip.
-For the data presented herein, this calibration was done once and a 2\% statistical precision was achieved.
+{\bf Uniformity Correction $U(i)$:} Cosmic ray muons that passed right through the detector were used to correct for differences in the response of the individual ends of every scintillator strip.
+This calibration simultaneously removed many detector effects: scintillator light output; gain of PMTs and electronics; different PMT quantum efficiencies and pixel collection efficiencies; fibre differences; optical connector transmission efficiencies; and many other differences.
+Overall, the uniformity calibration aims to equalise the response such that a hit at the centre of all strips gives an equal response at every end of every strip.
+For hits away from the centre of a strip, an additional correction for attenuation is required.
+For the data presented herein, the uniformity calibration was done once and a 2\% statistical precision was achieved.

-{\bf Attenuation Correction $A(i,x)$:} A correction for light attenuation along the length of strips was made separately for the horizontal and vertical strips.
-This attenuation correction had to be made because the test beam particles hit the detector up to 2~cm away from the centre of the 1st plane depending on their momentum and particle type.
-Deviations from the centre of the detector meant that, without correction, the response measured by one readout system was systematically low or high with respect to the other.

-MC simulations of positrons striking the detector in a number of different positions were used to compute overall attenuation correction factors used for both data and MC\@.
-A correction factor of $\pm$0.2\%/cm for both horizontal and vertical strips was applied separately to the two readout systems to give the response as if the positrons struck the centre of the plane.